Kaeriv93/WebDevelopment/Day1/Day1.md

 Please sign up for an account [here](https://github.com/).

 Github is a place where you will be able to store all of your projects.
 This will be your online presence and I will be hosting videos and tutorials, moving forward!
 In the coming days, I will be leading you all on how to clone everything into your machine so that you can follow along!

+## Finished?
+If you ever any questions, please feel free to dm me on discord and I will be able to help debug anyone along the way.
+But, once we're all set up please click here and let's [continue]()